LawFind a programme

-An upper second-class honours degree in law (or equivalent) and normally a merit at master's level (or equivalent).
+A minimum of an upper second-class honours degree in law (or equivalent) and normally at least a merit at master's level (or equivalent).
 Alternatively, a first-class honours degree in law (or equivalent) and evidence of ability to conduct independent and original research.

 See international equivalent qualifications on the International Office website.